George Corwin

 George Corwin (February 26, 1666 – April 12, 1696) was the High Sheriff of Essex County, Massachusetts during the Salem witch trials, for which he signed warrants for the arrest and execution of those condemned of witchcraft.

-Family
+Early life

+Corwin was born on February 26, 1666.

-George Corwin was the grandson of John Winthrop the Younger, the Governor of Connecticut.
+He was the grandson of John Winthrop the Younger, the Governor of Connecticut.
 His wife, Lydia Gedney, was the daughter of Bartholomew Gedney, one of the magistrates involved in the witch trials.

 Involvement in witch trials

 Corwin was also responsible for choosing the execution site in Salem for hanging the 19 innocent people.

 On September 16, 1692, Corwin was ordered by the Court of Oyer and Terminer to preside over the interrogation under torture of Giles Corey, who was pressed to death for refusing to stand trial for witchcraft.

 After the trials

 Corwin died of a heart attack on April 12, 1696, at the age of 30.

 After his death, his burial was blocked by a Salem resident Phillip English, who had been accused during the witch trials, and whose property had been seized by Corwin.
 English put a lien on Corwin's corpse, and delayed its burial until he had been reimbursed for the property he lost to Corwin.
 He was eventually reimbursed, allowing the burial to proceed.